stephhubka/working-with-steph/README.md

 📅 **Meetings & focus**

-I love collaborative, purposeful meetings — but I"m also very focus-driven.
+I love collaborative, purposeful meetings — but I'm also very focus-driven.

 - lots of context-switching can be draining
 - fewer, cleare meetings > many recurring ones